Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Related Work

-We discussed that standard supervised training can be viewed as variational inference, and variational inference can be viewed as an approximate likelihood-free inference approach.
-An active topic in likelihood-free inference are neural sequential inference procedures \cite{sequential_neural}.
-These procedures typically require guided re-simulations for a single event, and eventually should converge to the true posterior.
-From our perspective, simple supervised learning with normalizing flows, in combination with coverage and goodness-of-fit guarantees as described earlier, seems more suited for applications in high-energy physics where time is often critical and posteriors for large datasets might be desired.
-Even for single astronomical multi-messenger alerts \citep{icrc_multimessenger}, given the discussed coverage and goodness-of-fit checks, an initial posterior that can be trusted can be send to the community quickly.
-One can later always decide to refine the result with an iterative likelihood-free procedure like automatic posterior transformation (APT) \cite{automatic_posterior_transformation} which would naturally blend in due to its use of normalizing flows.
-For gravitational waves, posterior inference with autoregressive flows has been discussed recently in \cite{Green2020}.
-In this line of work, coverage is checked with 1-dimensional marginal distributions which seems more computationally demanding than our approach.
-Systematics or goodness-of-fit tests are not discussed in that paper.
-In another related line of research, normalizing flows have been used to model the likelihood function directly \cite{Wong2020}.
-Pure likelihood modeling inherits some problems of the standard likelihood machinery: a time consuming optimization or MCMC procedure.
-However, in our view it is useful to model the likelihood as the generative part in the proposed "extended supervised training" (section \ref{sec:extended_supervised}), but always in combination with an associated posterior.
 A central part of our derivation is based on the joint KL-divergence.
 The importance of the joint KL-divergence has been emphasized in other approximate Bayesian inference, for example to unify expectation propagation in Gaussian processes \cite{gp_joint} and as mentioned earlier for the derivation of the supervised loss for neural networks \cite{Martens2014}.
 In the latter example, however, the loss function is not called the log-posterior, but conditional maximum likelihood objective with respect to the neural network parameters.
 While both views are correct, the posterior interpretation is more fruitful in our opinion, in particular in combination with normalizing flows which shows that supervised learning can behave as rather well-approximated variational inference.
 Another related recent work applied normalizing flows for a neutrino oscillation analysis \cite{Pina-Otey2020}.
 The authors do not use the joint KL-divergence in the derivation, which makes it less obvious how to include systematics, although they briefly mention one approach among two alternatives that is similar to our suggestion.
 The authors also argue for a vague agreement of the base distribution with a Gaussian after training, but do not discuss quantifiable coverage tests.